active-group/active-clojure/README.md

   example below).
 * Specs `::card-number` and `::card-color` for accessors.
-Note that these names are **not** based on the given accessor names but rather a concatenation of the record and variable names.
+Note that these names are **not** based on the given accessor names but rather a concatenation of the record type and field names.
 * Spec for the constructor function.

 ```clojure